 Clarke Buehling is a well-respected and renowned banjo player.
 His forte is classic banjo and he has file cabinets full of sheet music from the late 1800s to prove it.
 His previous band, the Skirtlifters, has been a staple of Ozark string band music since the 1980s.
 Clarke's expertise extends to include the earliest stroke and finger-style minstrel banjo playing. www.buehlingbanjo.com

 Roy Pilgrim is a Fayetteville native who began playing music with neighbors at the age of eight.
-He is an avid student of early American fiddle music, and he also works as a carpenter and sawyer.
+He is an avid student of early American fiddle music, and he is also a horse logger.
 He and Aviva live and garden on their farm just south of Fayetteville, Arkansas.
 He has recently recorded 10 segments of “Fine Fiddlers of the Ozarks" which is broadcast on Ozark Highlands Radio and focuses on popular and less known musicians and fiddle tunes from the Ozark Mountains.